isomorphic-software/smartclient-docs/classes/TableView.md

 **Flags**: IRW

 ---
-## Attr: TableView.canShowFilterEditor
+## Attr: TableView.showNavigation

 ### Description
-Option to show filter editor is disabled for TableView
+Whether to show navigation controls by default on all records.
+Can also be configured per-record with [TableView.recordNavigationProperty](#attr-tableviewrecordnavigationproperty).

-**Flags**: IRA
+**Flags**: IRW

 ---
 ## Attr: TableView.recordDescriptionStyle

 ### Description
 Default style for description.

+**Flags**: IRW

+---
+## Attr: TableView.showIconField

+### Description
+Should an icon field be shown for each record?
+A column in the table is set aside for an icon as specified on each record in the [TableView.iconField](#attr-tableviewiconfield).

 **Flags**: IRW